Where to Find Farmers Markets and Local Harvest in Asheville, N.C.

-Nearly 100 tailgate markets can be found in the Southern Appalachians—and a whopping 20 of them are located in the greater Asheville area.
 Shop at one of these many markets and odds are you'll be shopping alongside chefs from the best Asheville restaurants.
-Eateries like Tupelo Honey Cafe, Lexington Avenue Brewery and The Market Place are only a few of the many places you can nosh on farm fresh food.
+Eateries like Tupelo Honey Cafe, Lexington Avenue Brewery and The Market Place are only a few of the many places you can savor meals prepared with farm fresh food.

 For a list of local tailgate markets, and the days and times they are open, click HERE.

 Tour Asheville's Farm-to-Table Restaurants

 Asheville is known as the Paris of the South for its galleries, cafes and world-class food scene.
 Get an insider's view of the city's many farm-to-table restaurants through some of the local walking tours.
 There's Eating Asheville Walking Food Tours, created by two local restaurant veterans, offering tours from the basic to the posh (with five whole drink pairings).

 Asheville Food Tours, many led by well-respected local food writer Stu Helm, visits six or seven handpicked restaurants and food shops.